Immagini della pagina

 *Preached at the opening of the General Affembly of the Church of Scotland, 1772.

 our conduct, ought to be fubfervient.
-Let us keep this aim continually in our eye, as a lamp to our feet, and a light unto our path; and, in particular, let us place it full in our view when we are affembled together in the name of our Lord, to deliberate and judge in matters which belong to his fpiritual kingdom; remembering, that as all our authority is derived from him, fo the exercise of that authority can be no further valid than as it is regulated by his will, and fubordinated to the purpose for which the Son of God was manifefted; and confequently, that every act and decifion of an oppofite tendency, shall be finally difowned and reprobated by him, who came to destroy the works of the devil.
+Let us keep this aim continually in our eye, as a lamp to our feet, and a light unto our path; and, in particular, let us place it full in our view when we are affembled together in the name of our Lord, to deliberate and judge in matters which belong to his fpiritual kingdom; remembering, that as all our authority is derived from him, fo the exercise of that authority can be no further valid than as it is regulated by his will, and fubordinated to the purpose for which the Son of God was manifested; and confequently, that every act and decifion of an oppofite tendency, shall be finally difowned and reprobated by him, who came to deftroy the works of the devil.
 Amen.

 SERMON